Battle of Copenhagen (1807): Background

-During the night of 21/22 July, Canning received intelligence from Tilsit that Napoleon had tried to persuade Alexander I of Russia to form a maritime league with Denmark and Portugal against Britain.
+On the night of 21 July, Canning received intelligence from Tilsit that Napoleon had tried to persuade Alexander I of Russia to form a maritime league with Denmark and Portugal against Britain.
 Spencer Perceval, the Chancellor of the Exchequer, wrote a memorandum setting out the government's case for sending forces to Copenhagen: "The intelligence from so many and such various sources" that Napoleon's intent was to force Denmark into war against Britain could not be doubted.
 "Nay, the fact that he has openly avowed such intention in an interview with the Emperor of Russia is brought to this country in such a way as it cannot be doubted.
 Under such circumstances it would be madness, it would be idiotic... to wait for an overt act".
-Historian Hilary Barnes notes that Canning had no knowledge of the secret articles of the Treaty of Tilsit.
-He argues that Canning's decision was "rash, calamitous, and lacking in understanding of the Danes and of Danish foreign policy."
+The historian Hilary Barnes claimed that Canning had no knowledge of the secret articles of the Treaty of Tilsit and argued that Canning's decision was "rash, calamitous, and lacking in understanding of the Danes and of Danish foreign policy."

 The British assembled a force of 25,000 troops, and the vanguard sailed on 30 July; Jackson set out the next day.
 Canning offered Denmark a treaty of alliance and mutual defence, with a convention signed for the return of the fleet after the war, the protection of 21 British warships and a subsidy for how many soldiers Denmark kept standing.
 On 31 July, Napoleon ordered Talleyrand to tell Denmark to prepare for war against Britain or else Jean-Baptiste Bernadotte would invade Holstein.
-Neither Talleyrand nor Jackson persuaded the Danes to end their neutrality, so Jackson went back to the British fleet assembled in the Sound on 15 August.
+Neither Talleyrand nor Jackson persuaded the Danes to end their neutrality, so on 15 August Jackson went back to the British fleet assembled in the Sound.
 The British published a proclamation demanding the deposit of the Danish fleet; the Danes responded with "what amounted to a declaration of war".

-As the first move in the campaign a division of twenty-nine vessels under Commodore Richard Goodwin Keats was detached to the great belt with instructions to seal the island of Zealand off from Funen and the west.
+As the first move in the campaign a division of 29 vessels under Commodore Richard Goodwin Keats was detached to the Great Belt with instructions to seal the island of Zealand off from Funen and the west.
 Within a week some 200 miles of coast had been secured and the Danish army in Holstein prevented from passing into Zealand to lend support.
-The city of Copenhagen was left to its own resources to defend itself from a British force of 25,000.

-On 12 August, the 32-gun Danish frigate Friderichsværn sailed for Norway from Elsinor.
-Admiral Lord Gambier sent the 74-gun third-rate and the 22-gun sixth-rate after her, even though war had not yet been declared.
+Copenhagen was left to its own resources to defend itself from a British force of 25,000.
+On 12 August, the 32-gun Danish frigate sailed for Norway from Elsinore.
+Gambier sent the 74-gun third-rate and the 22-gun sixth-rate after her, even though war had not yet been declared.
 Comus was much faster than Defence in the light winds and so outdistanced her.
 On 15 August, Comus caught Friderichsværn off Marstrand and captured her.
-The British took her into service as HMS Frederikscoarn.
+The Royal Navy took her into service as HMS Frederikscoarn.